 We come to you!

-Our team of canine fitness coaches will arrive at your location and introduce your dog to our non-motorized treadmills.
+Our team of canine fitness coaches will arrive at your location and introduce your dog to our non-motorized treadmills and out climate controlled van.
 The beginning is usually pretty slow as the dog learns that the treadmill will not hurt them, and begins to understand that walking on a moving surface will not make them fall.
 We will encourage your dog with toys, clapping, whistling and positive motivation.
 The first few sessions will be all about learning a new skill, and growing to understand what the treadmill is.

 Don’t worry if they don’t run the first time.
 They will be mentally exhausted from all the learning they have done, and will probably sleep like a baby tonight.

 After your first run, your dog will begin to understand that they can move faster on the treadmill without falling over.
 Most dogs begin to walk within one or two sessions and will keep up a steady pace while being encouraged.
 We stay with your dog the whole time and keep motivating them!

 The second or third sessions usually result in both a physical and mental workout for your dog.
 We are continually assessing your dog’s physical condition as well as their personality, so we never overwork your dog past their limits.
 They can stop any time they are tired, and will get periodic rest and water breaks.